MaxHalford/maxhalford.github.io/content/blog/stella-triangles.md

 }
 ```

 We make use of the fact that in a triangle each angle is 60 degrees.
-This means that if we start from `a` we can substract 30 degrees and deduce the position of `b`.
-Likewhise we can do the same operation to find `c` by adding 30 degrees to the input angle.
+This means that if we start from `a` we can subtract 30 degrees and deduce the position of `b`.
+Likewise we can do the same operation to find `c` by adding 30 degrees to the input angle.
 By default the cosine and sine functions will give the positions of the points on the [unit circle](https://en.wikipedia.org/wiki/Unit_circle).
 We simply have to add the position of `a` to each point and multiply the result by `sideLength`.
 After all we're simply dealing with vectors.

 Now let's add to the `Triangle` class a `draw` method which draws the triangle on a given canvas.